yujie-ren/LLM-Hallucination-Papers/README.md

  (Shanghai AI Lab, Detect hallucination, Split model's response into claim-triplets, different with FActScore)
 10. DAMRO: Dive into the Attention Mechanism of  LVLM  to Reduce Object Hallucination [[pdf]](https://aclanthology.org/2024.emnlp-main.439/)
 (TongjiU, Reduce object hallucination in VLMs, Attention distribution, Filter out high-attention outlier tokens)
+11. Does Fine-Tuning  LLMs on New Knowledge Encourage Hallucinations? [[pdf]](https://aclanthology.org/2024.emnlp-main.444/) (IIT+Google, Study the effect of new knowledge during fine-tuning on the model's hallucination)

 ##  ACL 202408
 - Self-Alignment for Factuality: Mitigating Hallucinations in  LLMs via Self-Evaluation [[pdf]](https://aclanthology.org/2024.acl-long.107/)